-Getting the right socks is important for your baby’s health as it helps to keep your baby’s body temperature high.
-Without adequate foot coverage, your baby could end up catching a chill, and this may even lead to further health complications.
+Getting the right socks is essential for your baby’s health as it helps to keep your baby’s body temperature high.
+Without adequate foot coverage, your baby could catch a chill, which may lead to further health complications.

 Wearing socks becomes less and less important as your baby grows.
-When your baby starts crawling, it’s almost impossible to keep them on.
+When your baby starts crawling, keeping them on is almost impossible.
 Just ensure you get durable socks made from stretchy material.

-Pulling off socks is only a phase, and your baby should get used to them fairly quickly.
-Just try to keep your patience for now and use some of these excellent sock-staying techniques.
+Pulling off socks is only a phase; your baby should get used to them fairly quickly.
+Keep your patience now, and use some of these excellent sock-staying techniques.

 Good luck, and keep those little feet warm!